What is a car service?

 An inspection and diagnostic checks

-A major service comes next at every 12 months or 12,000 miles – whichever comes first.
+A standard service comes next every 12 months or 12,000 miles – whichever comes first.

 At cinch, these include: